kbardool/CellPainting-SNNL/README.md

 (e.g. in GANs), the representations are primed to have points of real data flock with the synthesized ones.

-In years of research and development, we have enjoyed the use of principal components analysis (PCA) for encoding features for downstream tasks.
+Towards the said direction, we have enjoyed the use of principal components analysis (PCA) for encoding features for downstream tasks.
 However, we do not have any class or label information from PCA-encoded representations, hence the performance on downstream tasks may be further improved.
 We can